 2. r_depthbits 32 isn’t supported by all video cards (info from the internet)

-#5 Updated by IR4T4 almost 6 years ago
+#5 Updated by IR4T4 about 6 years ago

 - Status changed from New to Feedback

 - % Done changed from 0 to 50

 I’m getting a display which wasn’t the case on linux before this commit: http://www.etlegacy.com/projects/etlegacy/repository/revisions/646b92733c1c2acfa8097d6be340981d61bf5133/diff/src/sdl/sdl_glimp.c

 #13 Updated by yfcz over 3 years ago

 Currently there is implemented test which determines if SDL_GL_CreateContext gets some OGL context.
 It doesn’t care if it is HW accelerated or not.

 There is GDI Generic renderer shipped with Windows which provides OpenGL 1.1 context without hardware acceleration.
 And it supports 32-bit depth buffer.